Best free conference call services in 2021

 Semantics aside, Meet is a dependable choice when it comes to free video conferencing software.
 Its sound and video quality aren’t winning any awards, nor is its connectivity – particularly when it comes to meetings with multiple participants.

-There’s also another caveat – while Google Meet is always free for consumers, it’s only free for businesses until the end of September 2020.
-After that, it’ll cost you $10 (£8.20) per user, per month, as part of Google’s ‘G Suite Essentials’ package for businesses.
+Google Meet is always free for consumers, but it's $10 (£8.20) per user, per month, as part of Google’s ‘G Suite Essentials’ package for businesses.

 Yet, it’s also being part of that G Suite that gives Google Meet its key selling point.
 Meet offers seamless synergy with your G Calendar and Gmail, which – providing your business already relies on Google’s software suite – offers undeniable convenience.